 If percent change exceeds a 10% increase or decrease, what are some possible reasons for this change?
 (For example: Changes in outreach strategies or an expansion of programs.) the

-2: Uninsured children (under age 19) below 200% FPL Current Population Survey
+Table 2: Uninsured children (under age 19) below 200% FPL Current Population Survey

 This table is pre-filled with rates of uninsured children below 200% of the Federal Poverty Line (FPL) based on three-year averages from the Current Population Survey.
+Significant changes are denoted with an asterisk (*).